Creating and differentiating paths

 Paths represent the student progression between each objective on the map — they can be linear or branching.
 To start connecting your objectives, click the "path" button in the bottom right.

-Drag from one objective to the other to create a path.
+Click on one objective and drag your cursor to the next to create a path.
 A small menu will then appear over your path:

 - Select the checkmark to only allow students who successfully completed the objective to proceed.

 - Select the X to only allow students who unsuccessfully completed the objective to proceed.
 (You may want to use this strategy to lead students who need extra help understanding a concept onto a branching path that involves more work or teaches the idea in another way.)

 - Select both the checkmark and X to allow all students, regardless of successful or unsuccessful completion, to proceed.

 - Use the trashcan to delete the path between objectives.

 In the example above, all students move from "Small Steps" to "A New Discovery."
 (Self-Paced Progress is enabled for "Small Steps," meaning students will progress automatically, without the teacher's intervention.)
 However, only students who have succeeded that last task will go to "Finding a Way" while students who have failed will go through "Looking Back" before moving on to "Finding a Way."
 Afterward, since Self-Paced Progress is enabled for "Finding a Way," students will complete it at their own pace.

 Providing branching paths is a great way to provide extra support to students who are having difficulties: Simply add additional tasks for them to complete in order to reach the objective.